GeoscienceAustralia/ellip-corr/README.md

 ### How to use

-After cloning the repo

-    cd tau && make all
-    cd ../ellip && make all
+Set the `ELLIPCORR` environment variable:

+    export ELLIPCORR=/path/to/ellip-corr

+Then run:

+    cd /path/to/ellip-crr
+    python setup.py install

-This will create a shared object `ellip/ellipcorr.so`, which can be imported and used in python as:
+Once installed, `ellipcorr` can be used in python as:

     In [1]: import ellipcorr